We examine the best ideas in game box storage but mostly I gripe about the ones that drive me bonkers.

 Both Dominion by Rio Grande Games and Sushi Go Party by Gamewright do a great job of keeping those wayward cards in line and organized.
 They even provide dedicated slots to separate the cards into their various categories, making set up and play much easier.
 Unfortunately, Sushi Go fails miserably if it is stored vertically, and Dominion leaves no room for any of its expansions.

 So, the winner by default is Dixit by Libellud.
 Surreal, cerebral, and more insightful than a session with Sigmund Freud.
-And the box design is a dream.The cards stay in place, there is room for 3, maybe 4, compulsively purchased expansion decks, there’s dedicated space for voting token and those adorable beeples (bunny meeples), and the indentation for the scoring track keeps everything tight and secured.
+And the box design is a dream.The cards stay in place, there is room for 3, maybe 4, compulsively purchased expansion decks, there’s dedicated space for voting tokens and those adorable beeples (bunny meeples), and the indentation for the scoring track keeps everything tight and secured.
 And, before you start, I’m sure there is a correlation between my absolute love of the game and its exalted status in game box design.
 My only improvement would be to move the tokens and beeples to the voids under the cards, allowing more room for MORE EXPANSIONS!

 Speaking of surreal, there is no place more surreal than Bunnyhenge in Newport Beach, California.
 It is truly worth the pilgrimage.